 All deposits taken by landlords and letting agents for Assured Shorthold Tenancies in England and Wales, must be protected by a tenancy deposit protection scheme, this includes students letting rooms or properties during their studies.

-If you are concerned your deposit isn't protected or you need more information, book an appointment with Kate (SU Academic and Welfare Advisor) here.
+If you are concerned your deposit isn't protected or you need more information, book an appointment with Tom or Kate (SU Academic and Welfare Advisor) here.